Landlords… are you sure your retail lease is secure?

 Landlords, if you don’t comply with the Queensland retail leasing legislation then your new tenant may be able to terminate their lease in the first 6 months of their new Lease leaving you irate.
-You should before entering into a lease negotiation ensure your rights and obligations are protected.
+Before entering into a lease negotiation make sure you know your obligations so your rights a are protected.

 You must give to the Tenant before they sign the Lease: